sdziallas/comp55/docs/labs/4-ACM.md

 for both the mouse and the keyboard, which will be useful in the future.
 Other than changing the size, you should leave the ```init``` method alone.

 - **public static void main(String args[])**  You've seen line 19 and 21 before, but what may be interesting here is how empty our main is, and Line 20.  **Please don't spend too much time thinking about or copying Line 20 for your own future code**.
 Think of this main function that we have as template (aka boilerplate) code that will be in most graphical programs, you should not need to modify the mains for the graphical programs that you create.
 This small function tells java how to start your program.
-If you notice, it just creates a ```new ACMLab``` (which it does not even save into a variable! :disappointed:) and then calls ```start```, which is an internal call that helps set up the graphics window and get everything started.
-You should in most cases, leave this main alone.
-Instead, just focus on putting your code for graphics programs in the method we'll discuss below, ```run```.
+If you notice, it just creates a ```new ACMLab``` (which it does not even save into a variable! :disappointed:).
+Then on the same line, it calls ```start```, which is an internal call for graphics program that helps set up the graphics window and get everything started.
+You should in most cases, *leave the ```main``` alone for any graphics programs*.
+Instead, just focus on putting your code for graphics programs in the method, ```run```, which we'll discuss next.

 - **public void run():** Lines 15-17 have the method that you should consider the starting point for your program, and it is in here that we